freeCodeCamp/freeCodeCamp/docs/flight-manuals/moderator-handbook.md

 - Someone has flooded the chat with lots of spam messages to such an extreme extent (usually involving bots) as to render chat completely unusable.
 - Someone has posted advertisement and / or a self-promoting message / image (social media).

 In all other situations - even situations where the code of conduct is violated - Moderators should not delete the message as these are an important historic record.
-When you do delete a message, make sure you _always_ make a screenshot of it first!
-The screenshot can be logged in the #mod-log channel, but for the #admin log it is sufficient to say the evidence was "removed due to sensitive content".
+When you do delete a message, make sure you take a screenshot of it first!
+The screenshot can be logged in the #mod-log channel, but for the #activity-log it is sufficient to say the evidence was "removed due to sensitive content".
+Note: If the message contains material that would be illegal to take a screenshot of, copy the message link instead - provide that message link to @raisedadead to forward to Discord's Trust and Safety team.

 5. **Don’t use @everyone or @here**
    Don’t use @everyone or @here under any circumstances!
 Every single person in that chat room will get a notification.
 In some cases, tens of thousands of people.
    Instead, if you want people to see an announcement, you can pin it to the channel to allow everyone to read it.

 6. **Don’t threaten to ban or suspend**
    If a camper is breaking the code of conduct, don’t threaten to ban or suspend them, and never warn them in public.
 Instead, talk to them privately, or send them a DM and issue a suspension (per the above protocol).
-No one else in that channel needs to know that you banned / suspended the person - campers can view the summary in the #admin channel if they want to keep up on that information.
+No one else in that channel needs to know that you banned / suspended the person - campers can view the summary in the #activity-log channel if they want to keep up on that information.
 If a violation was clearly unintended and doesn't warrant a suspension or private conversation, make the offending camper aware of his / her actions without making it come across as a warning.
 For example:

 - Camper posts a wall of code to request help